linachoshha/linachoshha.github.io/_pages/books.md

 nav_order: 7
 ---

-AI Engineering: Building Applications with Foundation Models | Chip Huyen.
+AI Engineering: Building Applications with Foundation Models by Chip Huyen.

-Supercharged Coding with GenAI: From vibe coding to best practices using GitHub Copilot, ChatGPT, and OpenAI | Hila Paz Herszfang, Peter V. Henstock.
+Supercharged Coding with GenAI: From vibe coding to best practices using GitHub Copilot, ChatGPT, and OpenAI by Hila Paz Herszfang, Peter V. Henstock.

 ## Books that I am reading, have read, or will read and what I've learned from them.